rse-council/researchsoftware.org/_posts/2018-04-18-how-to-setup.md

 title: "How to setup a national RSE association?"
 ---

-Authors: James Hetherington, Ben van Werkhoven, Robert Haines, Stephan Janosch, Paul Hagan, Samar Elsheikh, Radek Lonka
+Authors: James Hetherington *Alan Turing Institute*, Ben van Werkhoven *Netherlands eScience Center*, Robert Haines *University of Manchester*,
+Stephan Janosch *Max Planck Institute of Molecular Cell Biology and Genetics*, Paul Hagan *British Oceanographic Data Centre*,
+Samar Elsheikh *University of Cape Town*,
+Radek Lonka *Norwegian University of Science and Technology*

 In this article we explain how to get an RSE network or association started in your country, region, community or institution.
 It first summarises the